verge-io/docs/docs/ProductGuide/VMfielddescriptions.md

 -   VNC - provides basic graphical console connectivity; no audio or virtual USB support; adequate for most administrative uses
 -   Spice - audio pass-through support; USB pass-through support (Note: audio and USB support require Spice client software.)
 -   Serial Console - when selected, no graphics card is added and all VM output is directed to the serial port.
 A terminal emulator (xterm.js) can be used to connect to the serial port.
--   None - no console access is provided through the VergeIO user interface.
+-   None - no console access is provided through the VeregOS user interface.

 <br>